shuibing9420/shuibing9420.github.io/_pages/about.md

 has published over
 100 papers in top-tier conferences and journals, including FAST, ASPLOS, MICRO, HPCA, EuroSys, ATC, SC, VLDB, TOCS, TC, TPDS, TOS, and TKDE.
-His work has been recognized with numerous awards, such as the First Prize of Science and Technology Progress in Zhejiang Province (2023), the First Prize of Science and Technology Progress in Zhejiang Province (2024), the World Internet Conference Awards for Pioneering Science and Technology (2025), the First Prize of Invention and Entrepreneurship Achievements of China Invention Association (2025), the
+His work has been recognized with numerous awards, such as the First Class Prize of Science and Technology Progress in Zhejiang Province (2023), the First Class Prize of Science and Technology Progress in Zhejiang Province (2024), the World Internet Conference Awards for Pioneering Science and Technology (2025), the First Prize of Invention and Entrepreneurship Achievements of China Invention Association (2025), the